 - losing feeling in your feet

-Between the Type 1 & Type 2 Diabetes, In type 1 diabetes, the body can no longer make insulin because the body’s immune system has attacked and damaged the cells where insulin is produced.
-The cause of type 2 diabetes is mostly unknown, but genetics and lifestyle play roles.
-Type 2 diabetes has been linked to obesity, genetic risk factors, and inactivity.
-A few racial and ethnic groups are at higher risk for type 2 diabetes.
+Between Type 1 & Type 2 Diabetes, In type 1 diabetes, the body can no longer make insulin because the body’s immune system has attacked and damaged the cells where insulin is produced.
+The cause of type 2 diabetes is mostly unknown, but genetics and lifestyle play roles in this.
+Type 2 diabetes has been linked to obesity, genetic risk factors and inactivity.
+A few racial and ethnic groups are at a higher risk for type 2 diabetes.

 Per day calorie intake of a person with diabetes should be between 1,500-1,800 calories with a proportion of 60:20:20 between carbohydrates, fats and proteins, respectively.
 A diabetes diet should have at least two seasonal fruits and three vegetables in the meal plan.
-Though dry fruits may seem like a healthy snack, it is not a good option for people with diabetes, as the fructose can spike the sugar level.
+Though dry fruits may seem like a healthy snack, it is not a good option for people with diabetes, as fructose can spike the sugar level.
 Whole grains, oats, channa atta, millets and other high fibre foods should be incorporated into the diet.
-If you feel like pasta or noodles, make sure to accompany it with vegetable/sprouts.
+If you feel like eating pasta or noodles, make sure to accompany it with vegetable/sprouts.
 Good fats such as Omega-3 and monounsaturated fats (MUFA) should be consumed as they are good for the body.
 Natural sources for these are canola oil, flaxseed oil, fatty fish and nuts.
-These are also low in cholesterol and are Trans fat-free.
+These are also low in cholesterol and are trans fat-free.

-Studies have shown that lifestyle changes, such as losing weight, eating healthy and increasing physical activity can radically reduce the progression of type 2 diabetes and are essential to controlling type 1 diabetes.
+Studies have shown that lifestyle changes, such as losing weight, eating healthy and increasing physical activity can radically reduce the progression of type 2 diabetes and are essential to control type 1 diabetes.
 These lifestyle changes can help minimise other risk factors like blood cholesterol and high blood pressure, which can have a tremendous impact on people with diabetes.

 Prevention is always better than cure.
-In many instances in Type 1 & Type 2 Diabetes, lifestyle changes must complement a regimen of medications to control high blood pressure, blood glucose levels and cholesterol as well as to prevent heart attack and stroke.
+In many instances in Type 1 & Type 2 Diabetes, lifestyle changes must complement a regimen of medications to control high blood pressure, blood glucose levels and cholesterol as well as to prevent a heart attack and stroke.